syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 # Setting Minutes and Seconds Intervals in UWP DateTimePicker (SfDateTimeCombo)

-MinuteInterval and SecondInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control.
+MinuteInterval and SecondsInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control.

 The following code examples and screenshots illustrate this.

 {% tabs %}

-{% highlight xaml %}
+{% highlight XAML %}

 <syncfusion:SfDateTimeCombo FormatString="hmst" x:Name="combo" Width="350" HorizontalAlignment="Left" MinuteInterval="10" SecondsInterval="15"/>